 In September 2014, the government made changes to the law for children and young people with Special Educational Needs and Disabilities (SEND).
 The new laws have resulted in changes to the way parents' and their children receive support from their local council, health and social care services and their child's nursery, school or college.
-The link to this document can be found here:
+The link to this document can be found here, along with other information regarding SEND: